 returned to Bluefield, W.Va., in 1918 and resumed the practice of law; member

-of the State senate 1923-1927; elected as a Democrat to the Seventy-third and
+of the West Virginia state senate 1923-1927; elected as a Democrat to the

-to the nine succeeding Congresses and served from March 4, 1933, until his
+Seventy-third and to the nine succeeding Congresses and served until his death

 BibliographyHardin, William H. John Kee and the Point Four Compromise.